WalterMarch/cs_codeplayground/README.md

 *NOTE:* I'm using the extension `.exe` for the output file simply to make it easier to ignore the compiled files.
 You do not need an extension.

-1. Save a text file containing the code with the `.c` extension.
+1. Save a text file containing the code with a `.c` extension.

    Example: *bucketSort.c*